canada-ca/canada-ca.github.io/_posts/2021-03-25-maintaining-web-content.md

 If your page has the answers, but feedback, calls or analytics show people just aren’t getting what they need, look at how the page functions as whole.

 **Consider the layout.** Is the sequencing logical?
 Is there enough white space?
-Are the subtitles accurate to help people scan for what they are looking for?
+Are the subtitles accurate, and do they help people scan for what they’re looking for?

 **Consider the length of the page.** Is your page too complicated?
 Could interactive elements be added or adjusted to help people navigate better through the content?
 Is the page cluttered with extra information (like unnecessary “related links”) that distracts people?